ArshaanB/time-is-money/README.md

 "Time is Money" was developed with the primary goal of having an elegant design.
 This application was designed and developed primarily using Angular, Bootstrap, CSS.

 The live website is (http://time-is-money-app.s3-website.us-east-2.amazonaws.com/).
-Critique it and give me any design-related feedback!
+Feel free to critique it and give me any design-related feedback!